 35 years ago when Jackie was a student at ETSU we could not have guessed that she would become one of GFC’s first missionaries and serve so effectively through these decades.
 Gifted in developing other leaders, Jackie has spent the last seven years in South Africa with CRU.
 While there, she helped launch a growing ministry to fatherless children – Hope of Glory.
 This is now her major focus of ministry.
 We look forward to see the fruit God will bring in this new chapter of her life!

-In the late 2011, several realities had surfaced that would become my new ministry opportunities.
+In the later part of 2011, several realities had surfaced that would become my new ministry opportunities.
 Firstly, my father was declining in health as a result of his diabetes.
-We knew as a family that due to his diabetic neuropathy he’d eventually be wheelchair bound and would need total care.
-Secondly, in partnership with one of my disciples, I had launched an after-school program involving evangelism and discipleship to orphans and at-risk kids in a rural area north of Pretoria.
-This program is called Hope of Glory Ministries.
-As of January 5, 2015, both my father and Hope of Glory are my current ministry focus!
+We knew as a family that due to his diabetic neuropathy that he’d eventually be wheelchair bound and would need total care.
+Secondly, I had launched an after school program involving evangelism and discipleship to orphans and at-risk kids in a rural area north of Pretoria with one of my disciples called Hope of Glory Ministries.
+As of January 5th, both are my current ministry focus!

-As I look back over the past 32 years of serving in full time ministry I can see how all my experiences, training, travels, and mistakes have prepared me for what I’m doing now.
-I would never have guessed I’d be helping take care of my dad on a regular basis when I’m in town/country.
-Nor had I ever imagined I’d be the co-founder and co-director of a ministry in South Africa and the US.
-But I do know that God’s sovereignty is such that in this season and with the ministry opportunities I’m engaged in, He will use them to continue to transform me into the image of His son Jesus Christ.
+As I look back over the past 32 years of serving in full time ministry, I can see how all my experiences, training, travels and mistakes have prepared me for what I’m doing now.
+No, I would have never guessed I’d be helping take care of my dad on regular basis when I’m in town/country.
+Nor had I ever imagined I’d be co-founder and co-director of a ministry in South Africa and the US.
+But I do know that God’s sovereignty is such that in this season and with the ministry opportunities I’m engaged in He will use them to continue to transform me into the image of His son Jesus Christ.